 Audition Requirements for Concertino Orchestra

 Sign Up for an Auditon for Concertino Orchestra

 Concertino Orchestra Rehearsals: Saturday, 9:30am – 11:00am

-Philharmonia is MYA’s intermediate full orchestra.
+Philharmonia is MYAC’s intermediate full orchestra.
 There are approximately 75 students between the grades of 5-9.
 Under the direction of Patrick Pearson, Philharmonia stresses the importance of rhythm, intonation, dynamics, and balance.
 Previous repertoire includes Beethoven Symphony No.5, Haydn’s Symphony No. 104, and Schubert’s Unfinished Symphony.

 Audition Requirements for Philharmonia Orchestra

 Sign Up for an Auditon for Philharmonia Orchestra

 Under the direction of conductor Dr. Allan Dennis, Concert Orchestra is MYAC’s upper-level orchestra with approximately 100 members with a full string section (including harp), winds and brass, and percussion.
 These students are primarily in grades 6-11 with excellent musicianship.
 Every year, Concerto Orchestra has the opportunity to accompany the Walgreens Concerto Competition Junior Division winner during their concert series.
 During the 2011-2012 season, Concert Orchestra appeared side by side with the Ballet Chicago at the Chicago Cultural Center.

 Previous repertoire includes Prokofiev’s Peter and the Wolf, Schubert’s Symphony No.9, and Mendelssohn’s Symphony No.5.
 All Concert Orchestra members are required to be available for placement into a chamber music ensemble that meets within two hours before or three hours after orchestra rehearsal or on a mutually agreeable alternate date.